lucemans/show/eth-san-francisco-2022/slides.md

 ---

-<h1>Cross Chain Interoperability Protcol</h1>
+<h1>Cross Chain Interoperability Protocol</h1>
 <h2 v-click>(CCIP)</h2>

 <!--
-Introducing, the cross chain interoperability protcol.
+Introducing, the cross chain interoperability protocol.

 A protocol that allows us to point our ENS records to resolvers on mainnet that say "oop, you gotta be on optimism to read dis"
 -->